-To enhance effectiveness and control of process policies, standards, process activities, performance measures and overall process improvement, every process includes common control activities.
+To enhance effectiveness and control of process policies, standards, process activities, performance measures and overall process improvement, every process in the DESMF includes three common control activities.
 These common control activities provide a standard approach to process monitoring, reporting and evaluating process performance and effectiveness.
 These common control activities provide the process owner with built-in process governance and continual service improvement for every process.
 There are three common control activities in each process: